Services For Professional Deputies

 We do not employ lawyers who act as Deputy, Attorney or Trustee, nor do we deal with Estate Planning, Wills, Trusts, or Personal Injury Litigation.
 Rather, our expertise allows our professional clients to provide swift and efficient solutions where complex community care law and employment law issues impact on your vulnerable client group.
 We work in partnership to enhance the expert service our professional clients already deliver.

 In delivering our advice and securing statutory funding, we are mindful of possible criticism of the Deputy from potential beneficiaries.
-This is particularly the case where the increasingly forceful charitable sector try to argue that a vulnerable person’s financial affairs could have been managed differently to increase any charitable donation.
+This can be the case where the increasingly forceful charitable sector try to argue that a vulnerable person’s financial affairs could have been managed differently to increase any charitable donation.

 Community Care Law support for professionals